No. 21 Cincinnati holds on for 24-13 win over Tulsa

-CINCINNATI (AP) — Gerrid Doaks ran for a pair of touchdowns and turned a short pass into a 28-yard score Saturday, helping No. 21 Cincinnati hold on for a 24-13 victory over Tulsa after losing its top running back.
+The junior running back who’s been beset by injuries took the game into his hands and kept the 21ST-ranked Bearcats unbeaten in the American Athletic.
+He ran for a pair of touchdowns and turned a short pass into a 28-yard score as Cincinnati held off Tulsa 24-13 on Saturday.

+“He’s an example in that locker room of what you can do when you never drop your head, you never give in,” coach Luke Fickell said.
+“He’s the reason we’re sitting here happy right now.”

 Doaks moved into a bigger role when Michael Warren II left the game twice with leg injuries.
-He became the focal point of an offense that had just enough to get Cincinnati (6-1, 3-0 American Athletic) a win on a day when the Bearcats remembered one of their best teams.
+He became the focal point of an offense that had just enough to get Cincinnati (6-1, 3-0) a win on a day when the Bearcats remembered one of their best teams.

 The Bearcats honored the 2009 team that went unbeaten in the regular season before losing to Florida in the Sugar Bowl.
 Players and former Cincinnati coach Brian Kelly — in town while Notre Dame has a bye — came on the field during the first timeout.